The Human Truth Foundation

 After a lifetime of mischief, Judgement will suddenly come, and this type of troublesome person will experience calamity in the hands of God (i.e., hell), with no chance for healing or redemption.
 This contradicts the idea of Universalism which is upheld in other parts of the Bible.

-Proverbs 6:12-15: See Universalism: If there is a Good God, Everyone Must Go to Heaven: 7.
+Proverbs 6:12-15 is discussed on Universalism: If there is a Good God, Everyone Must Go to Heaven: 7.
 Christian Arguments for Universalism

-Proverbs 6:12 is referenced on Belial, the Northern Crown Prince of Satanism: 1.
+For more on Proverbs 6:12 see Belial, the Northern Crown Prince of Satanism: 1.
 Christian Mythology

 13He winketh with his eyes, he speaketh with his feet, he teacheth with his fingers;Winking with his eyes, speaking with his feet, Directing with his fingers,